The Mihir Chronicles

 Though we are not pre-programmed with instructions on how to interact with our surroundings, we do come with pre-programmed genetic code.
 Our DNA has genetic code which is passed on to us from our ancestors.
 An infant does not know how to hold a spoon to feed itself when they enter the world, but knowing how to cry when hungry is in our genetic code.
 This is nature vs nurture.

 As babies grow into infants, they break into adaptive behavior, language, vocalization and motor skills.
 They are performing repetitive exercises through which learnings are reinforced.
-Reward and punishment play a role into feedback cycle.
+Reward and punishment play a role into this feedback cycle.

-As the learning is reinforced for toddlers through interaction with their environment, motor skills starts to take a shape.
+As the learning is reinforced for toddlers through interaction with their environment, motor skills starts to take shape.
 For example, motor flexes when taking a hard fall on a playground.
 It is impossible to instruct a toddler step by step what organs to involve when they get hurt.
 But human body evolves without too much practice.
 Daniel Dennett, an American philosopher and cognitive scientist called this competence with comprehension and competence without comprehension.
 There is a lot of competence in the absence of comprehension within our species.
 The falling on a playground is a great example.

-This finally leads me common sense.
+This finally leads me to commonsense.
 It gives us basic assumptions that help us navigate this complex world.
 Experience and genetics collectively teaches us to do quick inferences.
 If you have a wider vehicle you know you cannot fit in a narrow alleyway.
 This is learned by having countless interactions between physical experience, innate repository, thinking and rationalizing.
 And the combination of complex intelligent systems results in projecting assumptions to other things in life.
 This general awareness is what we mean by common sense.

 Intelligence is neither straightforward nor formulaic.
 Our ancestors don't bring us to the world with step-by-step instructions.
 But able to desire is what makes us unique and intelligent than other species in the animal kingdom.